Wavy Shell Crochet Blanket Pattern

 Chain up 1.

-You will keep repeating Step 3 and 4, until you get close to the end.
+You will keep repeating Step 3 and Step 4, until you get close to the end.

-Keep repeating steps 3 and 4 until you get close to the end.
+Keep repeating Steps 3 and Steps 4 until you get close to the end.

 At the end, cast off as normal.